Linear functions and equations.

 Varying both the slope and the y-intercept: y = ±2x ± 3

 Special case: any horizontal (flat) line has function ƒ(x)=b or y=b, where b is y-intercept.
 There is no x term, so some people don't consider this a linear function.
 Or it is a degree 0 polynomial function.
 Slope m is 0: y=0x+b, which is y=b.
 The function is neither increasing nor decreasing.
 There is no change in the y.
 For every x, the function outputs b.
 It's a constant function, the simplest kind of function, always the same, never changing.
-Whatever the x input is, the output is the same.
+Whatever the x input is, the output is the same, b.
+It doesn't do any arithmetic.
+The range is a single number.

-Special special case: ƒ(x)=0 or y=0 Horizontal line is the x-axis.
+Special special case: ƒ(x)=0 or y=0, the zero function.
+Is horizontal line at/on the x-axis.
 Is the no-degree polynomial function.
+Is the only function that is both even and odd.

 Extra Special case: any vertical line is not even a function.
 The graph does not pass the vertical line test.
 Its equation is x=c.
 Slope is undefined (there is no change in the x, so the slope equation would be m=(y2-y1)/0, which would be infinite).